Skip to content

 For optimal results, ensure that the FASTA headers in your primer file are formatted correctly.

-It is important that primers forming a single amplicon share the same primer name and number.
+Key requirements: - Primers forming a single amplicon must share the same primer name and number - Use consistent orientation keywords

 Example of formatted primer names from the ArticV3 SARS-CoV-2 sequencing protocol